0x171-0/0x171-0/README.md

 <!--
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on smart contracts...
+- 🌱 I’m currently learning DeFi and smart contracts security...
 - 💬 Ask me about ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: ...